arklight-lang/little-arklight/README.md

 ## Show me the code

-Using the directives in the examples folder, we configure the VM to accept use two gates as native gates, meaning everything will be written in terms of those two.
+Using the directives in the examples folder, we configure the VM to accept two gates as native gates, meaning everything will be written in terms of those two.
-The program below (also found in ``examples/program.al``) shows the implementation of the NAND gate and the OR gate in terms of NANDs.
+The program below (also found in ``examples/program.al``) shows the implementation of the NAND gate in terms of AND and NOT then the OR gate is written in terms of NANDs.

 ```
 // Sample program that shows a couple of circuits built from the basic gates configured for the VM.